A very important topic we are discussing here, we have highlighted an important point through an Essay on Illiteracy in India.

 We must not forget that literacy promotes self-respect and it is further strengthens the democratic process.

-So let the students do their best to make every illiterate know 3 R’s (reading, writing, and arithmetic would be the basis of education), so they can lead a better life.
+So let the students do their best to make every illiterate know the 3 R’s (reading, writing, and arithmetic would be the basis of education), so they can lead a better life.